websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

 ### Manual

-Here you can set parameters and manually filter specific assets:
+Here you can set parameters and manually filter specific Assets:

  1. In the *Scope* section, choose to display assets from an individual Site or other Sites.
  1. In the *Asset Entries* section, use the *Select* button to filter for specific types of assets.